Education

 UndocuCollege Guide and Equity Tool

-With the UndocuCollege Guide and Equity Tool, Educators for Fair Consideration (E4FC) "hope(s) that the following information and frameworks can help institutional leaders and educator advocates enhance their ability to advocate for undocumented students success and generate the momentum and political will necessary to address some of the most pressing challenges undocumented students face in higher education.
+With the UndocuCollege Guide and Equity Tool, Immigrants Rising "hope(s) that the following information and frameworks can help institutional leaders and educator advocates enhance their ability to advocate for undocumented students success and generate the momentum and political will necessary to address some of the most pressing challenges undocumented students face in higher education.
 We see this publication as a living document and we are confident that all the feedback we receive will only strengthen future versions of this publication."

 Literature